Revelation informs the reader from the start of the book that it communicates symbolically.

 Any insistence on only strictly “literal” readings of prophetic passages reflects ignorance of how human languages works.
 “Literal” and “nonliteral” represent different kinds of language.
 A statement may be strictly literal and invalid, just as another may be metaphorical and true.
 “It is raining cats and dogs” is a literal statement, but, “literally” speaking, it is obviously untrue.
 Cats and dogs do not fly or fall from the sky; the statement is a figure of speech to stress heavy rainfall.

-The Apostle Paul’s called the church, “The body of Christ.”
-That is a non-literal description.
-Christians do not constitute the actual body of Jesus.
-Because the statement is metaphorical, are we to assume it is invalid or less true than more literal descriptions of the church?
-Jesus is portrayed as the true Temple and Tabernacle of God in which the divine presence dwells, yet Jesus is not made from goatskins or stones.
+The Apostle Paul called the church the “body of Christ,” which is a nonliteral statement.
+Christians do not become actual flesh and blood of Jesus upon conversion.
+Because the statement is metaphorical, are we to assume it is invalid or less reliable than more literal descriptions of the church?
+In the Gospel of John, Jesus is portrayed as the true “Temple” and “Tabernacle” where the divine presence dwells, yet he is not made of stones or goatskins.

 Revelation provides interpretations for many of its symbols, explanations that demonstrate the symbols are not “literal” or things with any real physical existence.

 The opening vision presents an image of seven “golden lampstands.”
 The text informs us that the image represents “seven churches.”
 This is symbolical interpretation, not literal.
 John saw “stars” on the right hand of Christ.
 The stars represent “angels.”
 In chapter 5, the “lamb” has “seven eyes,” which the text interprets as the eyes as the “seven spirits of God.”
 The “seven heads of the beast” on which Babylon sits represent “seven mountains,” and in turn, seven “kings” – (Revelation 1:20, 5:6, 17:8-10).